damonhayhurst/cv/_collections/_experience/elsevier.md

 - Pioneered the integration of our new identity system within the scope of any product
 - Provided technical feedback to Elsevier's internal front end development team, innovating on Elsevier's UI primitives with a developer-first mentality
 - Communicated technical concepts to other cross-functional product teams, ensuring seamless integration of login flows across multiple Elsevier products
+- Focused on user-centered design by integrating Adobe Analytics and performing experiments within the authentication environment

 <!--content-->